rettersoft/rettersoft.github.io/docs/Reference/Template.md

 There are 4 different type values:
 - **WRITE**: Write typed method can manipulate the state.
 But the request are not queued so they can overwrite eachother.
 - **QUEUED_WRITE**: Method can manipulate the state, but request are queued in order.
+If type is not specified, default method type is QUEUED_WRITE.
 - **READ**: Method can only read the state but can not change it.
 Responds faster compared to write types.
 - **STATIC**: Static type method have no instance therefore no state.
 Fastest among them.
 ### Models

 Every methods input, output and error can be **validated** with assgining a certain model to it.
-As in the example template, apiHandler method has 3 models assigned to it.
+As in the example template, apiHandler method has 4 models assigned to it.
 These models can be defined in Models tab.

 ```yaml
   - method: apiHandler